shdigitech/docker4crmeb-mer/README.md

     ```

     <aside>
-    💡 Note it is assumed the production environment is running a dedicated database and does not need a mysql service in this docker compose, so it doesn't start one by default.
-In Dev environment you can specify the `dev` profile either in the command line or in the `.env` file (`'export COMPOSE_PROFILES=dev'`) in order to spin up MySql and PHPMYADMIN services.
+    💡 Please note that the production environment assumes a dedicated database is already running, so the MySQL service is not started by default in this Docker Compose.
+However, in the development environment, you can specify the `dev` profile either through the command line or in the `.env` file (by using `export COMPOSE_PROFILES=dev`) in order to start up the MySQL and PHPMYADMIN services.

     💡 First time build might take a while depending on your hardware configuration, be patient.

     💡 Omitting the `-d` parameter will output a bunch of logs on the console, which could be helpful for debugging.
 Note that pressing Ctrl + C or closing the console window will shutdown all containers.
-    💡 Note there are two profiles for Production and Dev environments respectively.
-MySql and PHPMYADMIN services will only be available in Dev profile.
     </aside>

 7. Now open your favorite browser and navigate to

     [http://localhost:28238/](http://localhost:28238/)

-    You shall see the installation wizard page of CRMEB
+    You shall see the installation wizard page of CRMEB.
+Please follow the prompts to complete the installation.
     <aside>
     💡 You can also change the port in the `.env` file accordingly.
     </aside>